vmarcinko/teuta/README.md

  * can be configured externally
  * can be wired externally to other components

-The purpose of componentization is to give some structure to our applications, so one can reason about the system more easily.
+The purpose of componentization is to give some structure to our applications, so one can comprehend them more easily.
 Clojure language construct that is most suitable for defining a component is probably a record, although some other constructs can be also used to make a component, so Teuta doesn't impose any hard constraints about that as you will soon see.

 ### Library Dependencies